-At Koenig & Owen, LLC, we know what it takes to help clients secure favorable outcomes to Ohio pimping and pandering cases.
+At James D. Owen, LLC, we know what it takes to help clients secure favorable outcomes to Ohio pimping and pandering cases.
 Reach out to us today if you would like us to use our knowledge to stand up for you.
 We are always ready, willing, and able to fight for our neighbors in Columbus.

 Understanding Ohio’s Pimping and Pandering Laws

 The state of Ohio has many statutes on its books that make it illegal to engage in the practices of pimping or pandering.
 The following are some of the most commonly charged crimes of this nature: